maksiksq/swish-swish-swish/README.md

 # Swish

-This is the documentation for Swish, the AI gesture recognition lock/app.
+This is Swish, an AI gesture recognition lock/app.

 ## About the project